burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-Manage the advanced PHP functions of a web hosting service
+Manage advanced PHP functions of a web hosting

-This guide explains how to enable the following functions on Web Hosting (in italics, Cloud Server only):
+This guide explains how to enable the following features on Web Hosting (in italics, Cloud Server only):

 • proc_open